To read and print the pdf-format documents, you need Adobe Acrobat Reader. If you don't have this program, click the button below to get a free copy:

 Historic properties must be listed on the National Register of Historic Places as individual structures or as part of a historic district.
-To confirm if your property is eligible, email Mercedes Monteiro or call her at (401)222-4133.
+To confirm if your property is eligible, email Jeffrey Emidy or call him at (401)222-4134.
 The proposed work is reviewed by RIHP&HC architects and must be consistent with the Secretary of the Interior's Standards for Rehabilitation.

 To be eligible for the tax credits for rehabilitation, the building must be depreciable (i.e., used in trade or business or held for the production of income) and not an owner-occupied residence.
 The rehabilitation costs must exceed the adjusted basis of the building or $5,000, whichever is greater.
 The rehabilitation must be completed within a 24-month period.

 Also, applications must be received by the RIHPHC before the work is complete.
 Applications must include photographs of the property before the work has started.